 Kate Fischer is from Adelaide, South Australia.
 She’s married to Jason, and a busy mum of two.

-She holds a Diploma of Early Childhood Education and Certificate 4 of Medical Practice Assisting.
+She holds a Diploma of Community Services (Children’s Services) and Certificate 4 of Medical Practice Assisting.

 Her background is in Early Childhood Education and Medical Administration and Management.
 She has extensive experience with Autism Spectrum Disorder, both professionally and personally.
 She has worked with children with additional needs in a DECD Kindergarten site and both her husband and son have ASD.